Over the trough?

 Since our last note there have been two new entries to ABD’s top 10.
 These are Singaporean banks DBS and Oversea Chinese Banking.
 Both are long-term holdings for the trust and often fall in and out of the top 10.
 Their reintroduction saw Yunnan Energy New Material and Wuxi Biologics fall out of the top 10.
 While Tencent remains one of the trust’s largest holdings, exposure has decreased by 1.5 percentage points since our last update note in September 2021 and a total of 5.2 percentage points since our last annual overview in January 2021.

 Taiwan Semiconductor Manufacturing Company Limited (www.tsmc.com), or TSMC, is the world’s biggest contract chipmaker and the second largest holding in ABD’s portfolio.
 It has been one of ABD’s longest positions for almost 15 years, and James describes it as having robust fundamentals.
 However, the manager said there is a growing level of uncertainty on the outlook for the company, and similar names such as ASML.
-While these have both shown strong numbers, they could be impacted by a slowing demand environment, he adds, while commenting that TSMC is also likely to enter a mini down cycle after having such a strong 2021.
-The manager says the company had warned clients in May 2022 for the second time in less than a year that it plans to raise prices, citing looming inflation concerns and its own expansion plans to help alleviate a global supply crunch.
+While these have both shown strong numbers, they could be impacted by a slowing demand environment.
+TSMC is also likely to enter a mini down cycle after having such a strong 2021.
+It warned clients this month for the second time in less than a year that it plans to raise prices, citing looming inflation concerns and its own expansion plans to help alleviate a global supply crunch.

 DBS Bank (www.dbs.com) is Singapore’s leading consumer bank headquartered in the Marina Bay Financial Centre in Singapore.
 Along with fellow Singaporean bank OCBC, it is one of the company’s longest holdings, bought well before James took over managerial leadership.
 It has shifted in and out of ABD’s top 10 holdings over the years and was added back in as a call on a rising rate environment.
 James says both banks should be beneficiaries through widening net interest margins and the broader reopening of society post lockdowns.
 He adds that DBS has an edge under its current CEO and has been ‘evangelical’ over digitalising what was once a ‘sleepy bank’ riding on a low-cost deposit base.
 James also says the company is managed well and that any asset quality concerns should ease and credit costs should come down.